 LAMBDA can be used for a wide range of X-ray scattering and imaging experiments, particularly where high speed and sensitivity are required.
 Here, you can find a few examples which highlight research done by our customers.

-The HYDRA design option to our LAMBDA detectors allows you to place several detector chips independently to acquire your images at different positions or at different angles in your experiment setup.
+LAMBDA-Flex detectors allow you to place several detector chips independently to acquire your images at different positions or at different angles in your experiment setup.
 An example of a shutter seen from different angles is shown in the video.